IT Consultant Jobs in USA with Visa Sponsorship

 How do I find IT Consultant roles where sponsorship is actually available?

 The fastest way is to search Migrate Mate, which surfaces IT Consultant openings from employers with documented sponsorship history.
-Large consulting firms and systems integrators with active H-1B or E-3 pipelines are the most reliable targets.
+Large consulting firms and systems integrators with active H-1B visa or E-3 pipelines are the most reliable targets.
 Sponsorship availability at smaller boutique consultancies varies significantly and is worth confirming directly before investing time in the application process.

 Can I switch IT Consulting employers while on an H-1B without starting over?